-If you’re wondering where to stay in Cape Town, or where is the best area to stay in Cape Town, you’re in the right place.
-In this article, I will give an insight into the best places to stay in Cape Town for first-time visitors, couples, families, backpackers, all budget travelers; read on as I show you the best of Cape Town.
+If you’re wondering where to stay in Cape Town, you’re in the right place.
+In this article, I will give an insight into the best areas to stay in Cape Town for all budget travelers; read on as I show you the best of Cape Town.

 Cape Town is a sprawling coastal city at the southwestern tip of South Africa.
 The capital’s main hub is centred around the large port in the Victoria and Albert Waterfront but, over time, the city has expanded to include the entirety of its peninsula and much of the nearby coast and farmland.